-"I think it's showing results," says Ziona Austrian, a professor at Cleveland State University who leads the yearly evaluations of the anchor proso deep.
+"I think it's showing results," says Ziona Austrian, a professor at Cleveland State University who leads the yearly evaluations of the anchor project.

+"The thing is, the problems here are so deep.
 It's definitely affecting hundreds of people.
 Is it affecting 50,000 people?
 Not yet."

 But the appeal of the city's mission lies in slowly building a new precedent: one where community, not just cost, informs business decisions.